Permanently Affordable Homes sell for a fraction of market rate.

 Boulder Colorado Goals

 The primary goal of the program: keep Boulder affordable for eveyone.
 With resale housing stock always affordable, future buyers of walks of life will have the opportunity to live and work in Boulder.
 For additional information, visit the City of Boulder website.
-To view currently available properties in the PA home collection, visit my search page (it automatically updates).
+To view currently available properties in the PA home collection.

 Is there a program like this where you currently live?
 How did you first hear about Permanently Affordable housing?